-Common and important disease conditions affecting entire person/ systems with regards to causation, symptomatology, treatment and prevention at personal levels as well as society at large, principles of patient care with regards to conduct in clinical practice and patients' rights, Focused and patient centred history taking, clinical evaluation and processing a problem list Communication skill for counselling, patient education and breaking bad news.
-Communication and collaboration with colleagues/other professionals in health care or outside.
-Patient centred approach in clinical practice, Assessment of normal and abnormal conditions related to growth, development, maturation, behaviour, nutrition and feeding, Competencies in scholarship (lifelong reflective learning, research, collaborative learning), Professionalism and ethics
+Common and important disease conditions affecting children with regards to causation, symptomatology, treatment and prevention at personal levels as well as society at large.
+Principles of patient care with regards to conduct in clinical practice and patients' rights.
+Focused and patient centred history taking, clinical evaluation and developing a problem list.
+Communication skills for counselling, patient education and breaking bad news and communicating with colleagues and other professionals in health care or outside.
+Competencies in scholarship (lifelong reflective learning, research, collaborative learning), Professionalism and ethics.